txt/ase19/docs/hw8.md

 |worst|8       | >383      | >165  | 4955  |  11.5   |  <71 |  1   |   10  |
 |     |        |           |       | minimize| maximize|    |       | maximize      |

+(And you do not need to copy the above format exactly.
+Near enough is good enough)

 ## Learn a Contrast Set

+For the [auto.csv](../data/auto.csv) data, cluster the data.
 For each cluster, build a two class data set:

 - class1= this cluster